Saturday, March 12, 2011

 At My Table

 I love the holidays.
 I love the way small towns and big cities decorate with little white lights.
 I love everything from pumpkins and fall colors to Christmas trees and snow.
-It's a time of year meant for families and friends to get together—it's a time for shopping, wrapping, eating, baking, good food, laughing and it's a time of year for memories.
+It's a time of year meant for families and friends to get together—for shopping, wrapping, eating, baking, good food, laughing, and making memories.

-In years past we hosted most holiday meals at our house.
-We had space and I loved to entertain, so it was a match made it heaven.
+In years past, we hosted most holiday meals at our house.
+We had space, and I loved to entertain, so it was a match made in heaven.
 I would cook and clean for days.
-I'd bake and work on menus and I thoroughly enjoyed every moment of it.
-Sometimes we'd have as many as 30 people--there were friends, family, in-laws, and kids running amuck and I loved it all.
+I'd bake and work on menus, and I thoroughly enjoyed every moment of it.
+Sometimes we'd have as many as 30 people — friends, family, in-laws, and kids running amok —and I loved it all.

 Over the next few years, I discovered something—I didn't need the holidays to bring about those feelings of warmth with my family.
 No, all I needed was my table.